Let’s Discuss about Data:

 - Well-maintained tiered instructional supports

 Everything is right there at the fingertips of all educators, you simply have to want to see it.
 Data comes in many forms, taking on the appearance of student records, exit tickets, exams, standardized tests, disciplinary records, pacing calendars, transition times, attendance records, rubrics, homework, and student feedback.
-This data is meant to support classroom needs.
-It should be referenced when developing seating charts, comparing individual student performance with peers, determining student placements, creating schedules, pairing students and so much more.
+Also this data is meant to support classroom needs.
+It should referenced when developing seating charts, comparing individual student performance with peers, determining student placements, creating schedules, pairing students.
+Also much more.
 When combined, these often subtle applications serve to create an influential educational environment.

-The question educators should be asking themselves is, “How much of this information is directly shared and discussed with the students?”
+The question educators should asking themselves, “How much of this information is directly shared and discussed with the students?”

 Somewhere, during the transition through the education system, responsibility for success transfers from the teacher to the student.
-It is critical that educators are providing students with the knowledge and resources necessary to make this transition successful.
+Also it is critical that educators providing students with the knowledge and resources necessary to make this transition successful.

-Often, it is left up to the student to seek additional support.
-However, it is the responsibility of the educators to ensure students are aware of their current levels of performance and, when help is needed, ensuring they have the capacity to know when, how, and where to ask for help.
+Often, it left up to the student to seek additional support.
+However, it is the responsibility of the educators to ensure students aware of their current levels of performance and, when help needed, ensuring they have the capacity to know when, how, and where to ask for help.
 When given the knowledge that data outputs provide, our awareness of personal performance will greatly impact our student’s achievement.
-If your classroom or school is experiencing a delay in collecting, analyzing, understanding, or implementing data-driven decisions, The Center for Student Achievement Solutions can help.
+If your classroom or school is experiencing a delay in collecting, analyzing, understanding.
+Also implementing data-driven decisions, The Center for Student Achievement Solutions can help.
 Don’t hesitate to reach out: www.CSAS.co/contact.

-Center for Student Achievement are experts at turning around low performing districts and schools to close achievement gaps for students in school districts across the country resulting in double-digit growth in reading and math.
+Center for Student Achievement experts at turning around low performing districts.
+Also schools to close achievement gaps for students in school districts across.
+Also the country resulting in double-digit growth in reading and math.
 Learn more about at www.CSAS.co.